San Lorenzo Estate Planning Lawyer

 Peter communicates fluently in both English and Vietnamese.
 For Bay Area families where English is a second language, that access removes a significant barrier to understanding documents that will shape the rest of their lives.

-We offer free consultations for estate planning matters.
+We offer consultations for estate planning matters.
 You can meet with us, explain your situation, and get honest advice about whether a will, living trust, or a combination of documents fits your circumstances.
 There is no pressure to hire us, and we will tell you if a simpler approach works for what you need.

 We have helped many Bay Area families build plans that avoid probate, protect minor children, and pass property on cleanly.